Some examples of the implementation of the Human Resources Strategy for Researchers (HRS4R) at the University of Warsaw

 On 14th July 2014 Prof. Marcin Pałys, Rector of the University of Warsaw, established the Committee for the European Charter for Researchers and of the Code of Conduct for the Recruitment of Researchers.
 On 28th August he signed the Declaration of endorsement of the European Charter of Researchers and the Code of Conduct for Recruitment of Researchers.

 The Committee members conducted an audit of the internal regulations and procedures – they checked the compatibility between university’s regulations and European standards.
 Next, together with the Centre for Education Quality Evaluation, they prepared the questionnaire addressed to employees and doctoral students.
 Its aim was the evaluation of the implementation of the provisions of the Chart and the Code at the University of Warsaw.
 The survey was conducted from 15 December 2014 to 15 January 2015.
 Questions considered four topics: working conditions at the University of Warsaw, recruitment, relations with supervisors and general rules and regulations binding research staff.
 The Centre for Education Quality Evaluation published a report on the analysis of the survey results on 31st March 2015.
 Based on the internal analysis, including the survey results and the appraisal by the Committee for the Charter and the Code, the Committee prepared an action plan.
 It identifies areas in which actions are to be carried out in order to decrease the discrepancy between the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers and the existing situation at the UW.
+In July 2018, two years after UW has been granted “HR Excellence in Research Award”, the university submitted the Human Resources Strategy for Researchers (HRS4R) Internal Assessment.
+The document includes the assessment of the adaptation of UW internal procedures to the principles of the Charter and the Code as well as an updated action plan for the next 3 years.

 Useful contacts and links